getshipup/seed_dump/README.md

 `import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
 Default: `false`.

+`validate`: Only applicable if `import` is `true`.
+Value of the ActiveRecord import validate parameter.
+Default: `true`.
+Note: Rake task only, the syntax for console use is to use a hash for the `import` param with the `validate` key.

 `limit`: Dump no more than this amount of data.
 Default: no limit.
 Rake task only.
 In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).

 `conditions`: Dump only specific records.
 In the console just pass in an ActiveRecord::Relation with the appropriate conditions (e.g. `SeedDump.dump(User.where(state: :active))`).